-1.)
-If you have not already created your Zoom account, you can do that by following these instructions.
+- Create a Vanderbilt Zoom account (don’t use a previously created account).
+You can do that by following these instructions.
 Once you have created an account, you can return to your Brightspace course.

 - Registration – this is not needed.
 This requires students to register for the class ahead of time.
 Leave this unchecked.

-- Video – if you would like yourself and/or students to be able to activate their camera, you can indicate that here.
-During the live session you will have the ability to toggle cameras on/off.
+- Video – if you would like yourself and/or students to be prompted to activate their camera when joining, you can indicate that here.
+During the live session, you will have the ability to toggle cameras on/off regardless of this setting.

 - Audio – “Telephone” means microphone here.
 You will likely want your mic activated, and possibly your computer audio.
 Check “both”.

-- Meeting option – We suggest selecting “Must participants upon entry”.
+- Meeting option – We suggest selecting “Mute participants upon entry”.
 Depending on whether you plan to record your class (more on that question here), you may also choose “Record the meeting automatically”.

-6.)
 Be sure to click Save when you are finished.
 Go back to the Zoom tab, and you will see all of your scheduled meetings displayed.
-In this example there are recurring Tuesday/Thursday classes.
+In this example, there are recurring Tuesday/Thursday classes.